flecoqui/ASTool/README.md

      The image is built using the DockerFile below:

+            FROM microsoft/dotnet:2.2.103-sdk AS build-env
+            WORKDIR /app

+            # copy csproj and restore as distinct layers
+            COPY  ASTool/*.csproj ./ASTool/
+            WORKDIR /app/ASTool
+            RUN dotnet restore

+            # copy everything else and build app
+            WORKDIR /app
+            #COPY outputvideo/. ./outputvideo/

+            COPY ASTool/. ./ASTool/
+            WORKDIR /app/ASTool
+            RUN dotnet publish --self-contained -r linux-x64 -c Release -o out
+            #RUN dotnet publish  -c Release -o out

+            FROM microsoft/dotnet:2.2-runtime-deps AS runtime
+            WORKDIR /app
+            COPY --from=build-env /app/ASTool/out ./
+            #COPY --from=build-env /app/outputvideo ./outputvideo/

+            ENTRYPOINT ["./ASTool", "--version"]

+This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile.linux) on line.
+The image built from this DockerFile contains only the ASTool binary.
+It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder outputvideo and uncomment the lines containing outputvideo in the DockeFile.

+For instance below the creation of an image for Linux Alpine which will consume less resource than the default Linux image:

+        C:\git\me\ASTool\cs\ASTool> az acr build --registry testacreu2   --image astool.linux-musl:v1 . -f Dockerfile.linux-musl

+     After few minutes, the image should be available in the new registry:

+     The image is built using the DockerFile below:

             FROM microsoft/dotnet:2.2.103-sdk-alpine AS build-env
             WORKDIR /app

             # copy csproj and restore as distinct layers
             COPY  ASTool/*.csproj ./ASTool/
             WORKDIR /app/ASTool
             RUN dotnet restore

             # copy everything else and build app
             WORKDIR /app
             #COPY outputvideo/. ./outputvideo/

             COPY ASTool/. ./ASTool/
             WORKDIR /app/ASTool
-        #RUN dotnet publish --self-contained -r linux-x64 -c Release -o out
+            RUN dotnet publish --self-contained -r linux-musl-x64 -c Release -o out
-        RUN dotnet publish  -c Release -o out
+            #RUN dotnet publish  -c Release -o out

-        FROM microsoft/dotnet:2.2.1-runtime-alpine AS runtime
+            FROM microsoft/dotnet:2.2-runtime-deps-alpine AS runtime
             WORKDIR /app
             COPY --from=build-env /app/ASTool/out ./
             #COPY --from=build-env /app/outputvideo ./outputvideo/

-        ENTRYPOINT ["dotnet", "ASTool.dll"]
+            ENTRYPOINT ["./ASTool", "--version"]

-The DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile) on line.
+This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile.linux-musl) on line.
 The image built from this DockerFile contains only the ASTool binary.
 It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder outputvideo and uncomment the lines containing outputvideo in the DockeFile.

 Moreover, as the entrypoint is :

-          ENTRYPOINT ["dotnet", "ASTool.dll"]
+          ENTRYPOINT ["./ASTool", "--version"]

-when the container will start, the ASTool application will only display the syntax error message and stop.
+when the container will start, the ASTool application will only display the version message and stop.

 If you want a image which runs always the same service, you can complete the entrypoint wth the ASTool arguments, for instance:

-          ENTRYPOINT ["dotnet", "ASTool.dll",  "--pullpush", "--input", "http://b028.wpc.azureedge.net/80B028/Samples/a38e6323-95e9-4f1f-9b38-75eba91704e4/5f2ce531-d508-49fb-8152-647eba422aec.ism/manifest", "--minbitrate", "300000"   ,"--maxbitrate" ,"1000000","--liveoffset","10" ,"--output", "http://channel2-testlivevi-use2.channel.media.azure.net/ingest.isml"]
+          ENTRYPOINT ["./ASTool",  "--pullpush", "--input", "http://b028.wpc.azureedge.net/80B028/Samples/a38e6323-95e9-4f1f-9b38-75eba91704e4/5f2ce531-d508-49fb-8152-647eba422aec.ism/manifest", "--minbitrate", "300000"   ,"--maxbitrate" ,"1000000","--liveoffset","10" ,"--output", "http://channel2-testlivevi-use2.channel.media.azure.net/ingest.isml"]

 ### CONFIGURING REGISTRY AUTHENTICATION